 While today’s draft rules are not 100% final, they are a major step in the full implementation of the 2018 Farm Bill.
 That’s why it’s vital for all hemp growers or those considering entering the booming hemp industry to stay up-to-date so they can be ready and compliant.

-While the team at ACS Laboratory continues analyzing the full scope of the new rules, we wanted to start by highlighting procedures surrounding Hemp THC testing.
+While the team at ACS Laboratory continues analyzing the full scope of the new rules, we wanted to start by highlighting procedures surrounding hemp samples for delta9 THC testing.

 In this post –

-According to the interim hemp rules, if a state or tribe wants to have primary regulatory power over hemp production, they must submit a plan for approval to monitor and regulate the crop.
-This includes procedures for sampling and requirements for testing hemp to ensure that it does not exceed the acceptable hemp THC level (0.3%).
+According to the U.S. Department of Agriculture’s interim final rule for hemp flower testing, if a state or tribe wants to have primary regulatory power over hemp production, it must submit a plan to the USDA for approval.
+State plans must include procedures for procuring hemp samples as well as conducting reliable analytical hemp testing to ensure that it does not exceed the acceptable percent THC level (0.3%).

-As of today, several states have written hemp rules that they will submit for approval.
-Florida, in particular, has completed its rule-making process and is ready for final review after which it will send the proposal to the federal government.
+As of today, several states have written hemp regulations that they have or will submit for U.S. Department of Agriculture approval.
+Florida in particular, has completed its rulemaking process and launched its industrial hemp program in January, 2020.

-- Samples must be sent to a DEA registered laboratory for testing
+- Hemp samples must be sent to a DEA registered high quality laboratory for testing.

-- All samples must not exceed .3% Total THC on dry weight analysis
+- All samples must not exceed three-tenths Total THC on dry weight analysis.

-- Alternative testing protocols will be considered if they are comparable in accuracy
+- Alternative analytical testing services will be considered if they are proven to through reliable methods.

 What if the sample tests higher than .3% THC?